UNDP-Data/geohub/documentation/docs/visualization/handson.md

 Once you found the dataset, click **ADD LAYER** button to add it to map.
 It will be shown under **LAYERS** tab.

 There is a geolocation search tool at the top-left of the map.
 Search your interested place and zoom it.
-Here, I search `Narok` for my map.
+Here, I search `Zanzibar, Tanzania` for my map.

 --